Anti-Inflammatory Diet Plan →

 overhead: ingredients in bowls and measuring cups to make pecan pie bar recipe

-• Pitted dates – As I mentioned earlier, there are no refined sugars in this dessert.
+• Pitted dates – There are no refined sugars in this dessert.
 Dates are naturally sweet, so you don’t need to use sugar!
-Plus, dates are high in fiber and antioxidants.

 • Tapioca starch – You will only need this if you are using self made almond flour/coconut flour blend.
 The paleo baking flour blend does include starch.